 The Postal Museum is now open, Mail Rail will follow shortly

-London’s newest heritage attraction – the Postal Museum – will open it’s doors to the public for the very first time today, Friday 28th July 2017.
-Located in an old printing factory in Clerkenwell in the Mount Pleasant area long associated with the Royal Mail it will soon be joined by a truly unique addition.
+London’s newest heritage attraction – the Postal Museum – will open it’s doors to the public for the very first time today.
+It’s located in an old printing factory in Clerkenwell in the Mount Pleasant area long associated with the Royal Mail it will soon be joined by a truly unique addition.
 Mail Rail, an interactive miniature underground train ride into the past.
 This, in turn, will open to passengers on the 4th September.
 Here’s a little of what visitors can expect.

 The Postal Museum – five centuries of the original social network